2017-07-02

 The services are categorised based on some patterns defined in the

-associated configuration file, deleted.yml
+associated configuration file, deleted.yml.

-For this machine, I have decided that restarting mysql
+For this machine, I have decided that restarting mysql and nginx

-in the service to users; I might do it at an off-peak
+will cause a blip in the service to users; I might do it at an off-peak

 time, or ensure that there's other replicas of the service available